jimhigson/ffmpeg.js-XL/README.md

 * keeps syntactic sugar and hand-holding at a minimum.
 You are given the [emscripten Filesystem API](https://emscripten.org/docs/api_reference/Filesystem-API.html) to work with directly in any way you wish.
 * no minification in the `emcc` build.
 This allows debugging while developing.
 For prod builds, modern tools like Vite will minify at build time, so it is ok if libraries are not pre-minified.
 If you use this and need these files to be minified you can do that yourself.
 * no worker-specific builds.
 Use [comlink](https://github.com/GoogleChromeLabs/comlink) instead.
+* additional ffmpeg bitstream filters added `h264_mp4toannexb`, which helps when the input to `ffmpeg` is a [concatenation of separate files](https://ffmpeg.org/ffmpeg-formats.html#concat).
+Maybe add more later if needed.

 ## Caveats